2007 (September to December)

 Batman reflects upon the aftermath of the double-whammy that was “War Games” and “Identity Crisis.”
 Commissioner Akins has his GCPD officers gunning after Batman big-time.
 It’s been a while since Batman had to run from cops and he’s not used to it.
 The Dark Knight then saves a young boy from Mad Hatter, Killer Croc, and Alexandra Kosov.
 He then watches a video message from Black Mask, thanking him for serving up the city on a silver platter.
 Afterward, Batman meets with Catwoman to discuss all that has happened recently.
 Just as they are about to kiss, Batman pulls away.
 Selina slaps him, sick of his robotic, distant personality.
 She demands that he show some emotion for once in his life.
 Bruce grabs her, says, “I feel everything” and passionately kisses her in the rain.
 Great issue.

-–NOTE: November 15.
+–NOTE: In a reference in JLA Classified #2.
+November 15.
 The JLA, sans Batman, encounters the super-villain known as Black Death.
 They wind up chasing him to a JLA remote satellite laboratory outside of Pluto, where the villain accidentally enters the “Infant Universe of Qwewq,” a mysterious alternate universe housed within a tiny cube.
 The cube had been stored for further study on the Plutonian satellite.
-The JLA enters the alternate universe and becomes trapped there (as referenced in JLA Classified #2).
+The JLA enters the alternate universe and becomes trapped there.

 –Robin Vol. 2 #136, Part 2